thacherhussain/build-my-mac/README.md

 For this you're going to want to `brew install --cask iterm2 visual-studio-code` then quit terminal and open iTerm

-and a helper if you'd like `brew install --cask spectacle` then open spectacle and allow it to install and then open it again after install, update the accessibility settings as requested and add it to login items
+~and a helper if you'd like `brew install --cask spectacle` then open spectacle and allow it to install and then open it again after install, update the accessibility settings as requested and add it to login items~

+spectacle has been depreciated, use the [rectangle app](https://rectangleapp.com/)

 Install oh-my-zsh: